 External Ids for HIST3H2A Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Nucleosomes consist of approximately 146 bp of DNA wrapped around a histone octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
-This gene is intronless and encodes a member of the histone H2A family.
-Transcripts from this gene contain a palindromic termination element. [provided by RefSeq, Jul 2008]
+This gene is intronless and encodes a replication-dependent histone that is a member of the histone H2A family.
+Transcripts from this gene contain a palindromic termination element. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST3H2A Gene

-HIST3H2A (Histone Cluster 3, H2a) is a Protein Coding gene.
-Diseases associated with HIST3H2A include hiv-1.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include protein heterodimerization activity.
-An important paralog of this gene is HIST1H2AM.
+HIST3H2A (Histone Cluster 3 H2A) is a Protein Coding gene.
+Among its related pathways are Metabolism of proteins and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
+An important paralog of this gene is HIST1H2AC.

 UniProtKB/Swiss-Prot for HIST3H2A Gene